 - How many times do I need to visit campus?

 - How do you match me with clinical preceptors?

 Yes.
 Applicants are required to have at least two years of current RN Experience, one full year of which must be as an RN in the Emergency Department.

 Yes.
-While ICU nurses are detail-oriented and bring a wealth of complex nursing knowledge, we have found that the students who do best in this program build upon their own emergency department experiences.
+While ICU nurses are detail-oriented and bring a wealth of complex nursing knowledge, we have found that the students who do best in this specialty build upon their own emergency department experiences.
 It is strongly recommended that in addition to the ED experience, students also complete Trauma Nursing Core Course (TNCC), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) courses prior to enrollment.

 It depends.
 While the number of students offered admission will vary each year based on many factors, we cap our class size at 12 students.
 This allows us to maximize our engagement with students during clinical experiences.

 Yes, Post-Master’s plans are available for full- or part-time study.
 Once admitted, a transcript review will be completed to identify gaps in education.
 In addition to the Emergency concentration content, you will only take the courses needed to sit for either the FNP or AG-ACNP certification exam.
 Campus visits are required, but clinicals can be completed in your hometown.
 It is strongly recommended that you apply to the Doctor of Nursing Practice (DNP) program and complete the post-master’s certificate as part of your DNP program of studies.

 This specialty is offered via the modified distance learning format, so RNs do not need to relocate to Nashville.